Actindo-AG/Documentation/DataHub/Operation/02_ManageETLProcesses.md

 ## Confirm an ETL process

-If the selected change tracking mode of an ETL mapping equals **semi-automatic** or **semi-automatic, changes must be confirmed by another user**, the ETL process has to be confirmed before the mapping can be rerun.
+If the selected change tracking mode of an ETL mapping equals **Semi-automatic** or **Semi-automatic, changes must be confirmed by another user**, the ETL process has to be confirmed before the mapping can be rerun.

 ### Prerequisites

 - An ETL process has been triggered, for instance by a rerun of mapping, see [Rerun an ETL mapping](01_ManageETLMappings.md#rerun-an-etl-mapping).
-- At least one of the triggered ETL processes has the change tracking mode **semi-automatic** or **semi-automatic, changes must be confirmed by another user**.
+- At least one of the triggered ETL processes has the change tracking mode **Semi-automatic** or **Semi-automatic, changes must be confirmed by another user**.

 ### Procedure
 *DataHub > Settings > Tab ETL PROCESSES*